 - Represents New Zealand to strengthen international security policy cooperation

 - Supports the identification, assessment and governance of national security risk across government

-The Acting Director of the National Security Policy Directorate is Paul Ash.
+The Director of the National Security Policy Directorate is Dan Eaton.

 - Security and Intelligence Policy leads policy advice on the government’s overall priorities for intelligence collection and assessment; and the roles and functions of GCSB and NZSIS.
 Security and Intelligence Policy administers legislation on intelligence and security.

 - The National Cyber Policy Office leads the development of cyber security policy advice, including advising on the investment of government resources in cyber security activities.